All cleats are not the same! That is one of the first things that must be said on any page about cleats.

 If you’re new to the sport or don’t play very often, you may not need lacrosse cleats.
 But if you play regularly or want to improve your game, they can be a worthwhile investment.
 They also help you move more quickly and change directions more easily.

 When choosing lacrosse cleats, look for a comfortable fit and good support.
 You’ll also want to ensure they’re compatible with your lacrosse gloves and other gear.
 And be sure to try them on before you buy!

-The answer is no if you are referring to American football and lacrosse.
-Lacrosse cleats have a softer rubber sole designed for quick starts and stops on artificial turf, while football cleats have longer metal spikes for stability on natural grass surfaces.
+The answer is no if you are referring to American football and Lacrosse.
+Lacrosse cleats have a softer rubber sole designed for quick starts and stop on artificial turf, while football cleats have longer metal spikes for stability on natural grass surfaces.